Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

 For the direct photonic transition isolator [Fig. \ref{fig:waveguide_transition}(c)], there have been two experimentally demonstrated devices: one using an off-chip acousto-optic modulator \cite{li_photonic_2014a}, and one using an on-chip electro-optic modulator in silicon \cite{tzuang_nonreciprocal_2014}.
 Like the on-chip experimental realization of the indirect photonic transition isolator described above \cite{lira_electrically_2012}, the direct photonic transition isolator demonstrated in \cite{tzuang_nonreciprocal_2014} is very impressive as a proof-of-principle device.
 However, it also suffered from a very low isolation ratio, despite using a much simpler modulation scheme than the indirect photonic transition demonstrated in \cite{lira_electrically_2012}.
 The initial proposal for the tandem isolator design (Fig. \ref{fig:waveguide_tandem}) included an on-chip experimental demonstration that achieved 11 dB of isolation and 5 dB of insertion loss \cite{doerr_optical_2011}.
 While these figures are improved relative to the two photonic transition devices described above, they are still far off from the performance requirements of modern integrated photonic platforms.

+For comparison, recent experimentally demonstrated magneto-optical isolators in ring resonators have achieved 20 dB of isolation with a 10 dB bandwidth of 1.6 GHz \cite{bi_onchip_2011}, while interferometric magneto-optical isolators have achieved up to 30 dB isolation with a 10 dB bandwidth of 1 THz \cite{zhang_monolithic_2019}.
+Note that the 10 dB bandwidth refers to the bandwidth over which the isolation ratio exceeds 10 dB.
+The insertion loss of these magneto-optical devices was also quite large, ranging from 5 - 10 dB in interferometric devices \cite{zhang_monolithic_2019} to 19 dB in ring resonators \cite{bi_onchip_2011}.

-In the remainder of this section we will focus on two of the more prominent issues that we believe are limiting the current performance of dynamics isolators: (1) fabrication disorder which induces perturbations to the optical modes that are on the same order of magnitude as the modulation frequency and (2) the implementation of sufficiently large modulation momentum in electro-optics.
+In the remainder of this section we will focus on two of the more prominent issues that we believe are limiting the current performance of dynamics isolators: (1) fabrication variations or imperfections, such as sidewall roughness, which perturb the optical modes by an amount on the order of the modulation frequency and (2) the implementation of a sufficiently large modulation wave vector in electro-optic modulators.